igorhvr/bedlam/readme.txt

 Another option is simply including jars/bedlam-bundle.jar and the other .jar files in lib in your project and using the BedlamBundleInit java class.

+Finally, docker images are provided.
+See docker/ and docker-ubuntu/.

 Why?

    This was developed during years and supports several production deployments of SISC.
 Sisc is a great Scheme implementation and having a big glob of wrappers and general scheme utilities to use in multiple projects has proved very useful.